Greg0/XML-FileDatabase/README.md

-XML File Based Database
+File Database based on XML
 =============

-PHP Class to use XML file like a FlatFileDatabase
+PHP Class to use XML file(s) like a FlatFileDatabase

 XML file database schema